jkiv/shapool-core/docs/shapool-core.md

 The device will work on the provided job until it is done.
 If/when the device is done working on its job, the device will enter the `DONE` state.

-Each device who successfully completes its job will assert its `ready` signal.
-The `ready` signal tells the host device that work is completed and the result can be read on SPI interface 1.
+Each device who successfully completes its job will assert its `ready_n` signal.
+The `ready_n` signal tells the host device that work is completed and the result can be read on SPI interface 1.
 If the host asserts `cs1_n` while devices are in the `EXEC` state, this will force executing devices to enter the `DONE` state.

 Once all devices are in the `DONE` state, SPI interface 1 is available.
 Devices who successfully finished their job will provide the result of their job.
 Otherwise, the device will provide a result of all zeros.